taublast/MauiEF/README.md

 # MauiEF
-Using Entity Framework (EF) in .Net Maui
+Entity Framework WIth Code-First Migrations in .Net Maui